PatrickFis/Azure-Study-Notes/Azure Developer/Azure Blob Storage.md

       - PublicAccessType is an optional parameter and is used to set the access of a container to None, BlobContainer (containers), or Blob
       - metadata is an optional parameter used to set custom metadata for this container
       - encryptionScopeOptions is an optional parameter to set an encryption option
-      - CancellationToken is use dto propagate notifications that the operation should be cancelled
+      - CancellationToken is used to propagate notifications that the operation should be cancelled
     - GetBlobsAsync(BlobTraits traits = BlobTraits.None, BlobStates states = BlobStates.None, string prefix = default, CancellationToken cancellationToken = default)
       - All parameters on this method are optional and are used to filter blobs (aside from cancellationToken)
       - Used to retrieve a list of blobs in the container